aruzdh/compsci-notes/linear-algebra/sections/chapter2/section2-1.typ

   $ T(sum_(i = 1)^n lambda_i x_i) = sum_(i = 1)^n lambda_i T(x_i) $
 ]

-#tip-box[
+#tip[
-  We generellay use property 2 to prove that a given transformation is linear.
+  We generally use property 2 to prove that a given transformation is linear.
 ]

 #example[